Basiliscus (lizard)

 Basiliscus is a genus of large corytophanid lizards, commonly known as basilisks, which are endemic to southern Mexico, Central America, and northern South America.
-The genus contains four species, which are commonly known as the Jesus Christ lizard, or simply the Jesus lizard, due to their ability to run across water for significant distances before sinking due to the large surface area of their feet.
+The genus contains four species, which are commonly known as the Jesus Christ lizard, or simply the Jesus lizard, due to their ability to run across water for significant distances, due to the large surface area of their feet, before sinking.

 Taxonomy and etymology

 Both the generic name, Basiliscus, and the common name, "basilisk", derive from the Greek basilískos (βασιλίσκος) meaning "little king".
 The specific epithet, vittatus, which is Latin for "striped", was given in Carl Linnæus' 10th edition of Systema Naturæ.

 Description

 Basilisks on average measure 70 to 75 cm in total length (including tail).
 Their growth is perpetual, fast when they are young and nonlinear for mature basilisks.
 Their skin is shed in pieces.

 Basilisks are oviparous and lay 8–18 eggs.